apalache-mc/apalache/docs/src/apalache/statistics.md

 will not be submitted either.

-## Why do we ask you to help us
+## Why do we ask you to help us?

 There are several reasons:

   - Although our project is open source, developing Apalache is our main job.
     We are grateful to [Informal Systems] for supporting us and to [TU Wien], [Vienna Science and Technology Fund], and [Inria Nancy/LORIA], who supported us in the past.
-It is easier to convince our decision makers to continue the development, if we have clear feedback on how many people **use and need Apalache**.
+It is easier to convince our decision makers to continue the development if we have clear feedback on how many people **use and need Apalache**.

   - We would like to know which features you are using most, so we can focus on